 Vice Provost for Academic Programs and Associate Professor of Epidemiology at the Mailman School of Public Health

-In July 2019, Jennifer joined the Office of the Vice Provost for Faculty Advancement as Assistant Director for Faculty Advancement.
-In her role, she focuses on the expansion of our faculty development program, deepening our community building efforts and strengthening our communications efforts.
+In July 2019, Jen Leach joined the Office of the Vice Provost for Faculty Advancement as Assistant Director for Faculty Advancement.
+In her role, she focuses on the expansion of the faculty development program, deepening community-building efforts, and strengthening communications efforts.

-Jen received her B.A. in individualized study from NYU’s Gallatin School and her M.A. in English education from Teachers College.
-She recently completed her M.S. in Narrative Medicine at Columbia, where her research focused on the connection between illness, identity, and work, and how a narrative approach to career coaching could benefit those living with chronic health conditions.
+Jen received her bachelor’s degree in individualized study from NYU’s Gallatin School and her master’s degree in English education from Teachers College.
+She recently completed her master’s degree in Narrative Medicine at Columbia, where her research focused on the connection between illness, identity, and work, and how a narrative approach to career coaching could benefit those living with chronic health conditions.
 Jen also studied the potential of graphic medicine, using comics in a medical context, to help patients reclaim once-silenced narratives.